-If Jesus Christ is the cosmic bridge between God and Man, then Mary, as mother of the Incarnation, provides the physical body that is that profound mystery.
+If Jesus Christ is the cosmic bridge between God and Man, then Mary, as mother of the Incarnation, provides the bridge between divinity and humanity.
 A divine Person enters history though a human mother.
 His flesh and blood are her flesh and blood.
 As Mary makes Jesus human, so Jesus sanctifies her.
-After her death, the Assumption of Mary is the culmination of her role in the Incarnation.
-The mysterious transformation of all those who are embodied into Christ by baptism is celebrated today in the Assumption of Mary, the second human being, after Jesus himself, to have claimed the destiny that awaits us all - eternal life in God.
+The Assumption of Mary is the culmination of her role in the Incarnation.
+The mysterious transformation of all those who are embodied into Christ by baptism is celebrated today in the Assumption of Mary, the first human being to have claimed the destiny that awaits us all - eternal life in God.

-All of this theology highlights the much more tangible mystery of all the mothers giving birth in the great genealogy of salvation history.
-From Sarah, Rebecca, Leah and Rachel, down through the twists and turns of the bloodline that includes Tamar, Ruth and Bathsheba, comes Mary of Nazareth.
-Her Yes to the Angel Gabriel opens time to eternity, history to a divine destiny.
-The Spirit of the promise already present in the story that began with Eve becomes flesh in Jesus, Son of God who is also son of Adam, son of David, son of Mary.
+All of this theology tries to tell the much more tangible mystery of all the mothers giving birth in the great genealogy of salvation history.
+From Sarah, Rebecca, Leah and Rachel, down through the tortuous twists and turns of the blood line that includes Tamar, Ruth and Bathsheba, comes Mary of Nazareth.
+Her Yes to the Angel Gabriel, opens time to eternity, history to a divine destiny.
+The Spirit of the promise already present in the story that began with Eve becomes flesh in Jesus, son of Adam, son of David, son of Joseph and Mary, Son of God.